dojo/docs/dojo/fx.rst

 Functions always avalable (Dojo 'Base')
 ---------------------------------------

-* `dojo.animateProperty <dojo/animateProperty>`_ - The most basic animation function in dojo.
+* :ref:`dojo.animateProperty <dojo/animateProperty>` - The most basic animation function in dojo.
 It allows you to animate the change of most CSS properties, as well as perform, pre and post operations as the animation executes.
 Almost all the following animation functions are built using this function.

-* `dojo.fadeIn <dojo/fadeIn>`_ - A simple function for fading a currently invisible (opacity 0), node into view.
+* :ref:`dojo.fadeIn <dojo/fadeIn>` - A simple function for fading a currently invisible (opacity 0), node into view.

-* `dojo.fadeOut <dojo/fadeOut>`_ - A simple function for fading a currently visible(opacity 1), node to opacity 0.
+* :ref:`dojo.fadeOut <dojo/fadeOut>` - A simple function for fading a currently visible(opacity 1), node to opacity 0.

 Functions provided by the dojo.fx module
 ----------------------------------------

-* `dojo.fx.wipeIn <dojo/fx/wipeIn>`_ -  Wipe in a node (Height 0 to max height of node).
+* :ref:`dojo.fx.wipeIn <dojo/fx/wipeIn>` -  Wipe in a node (Height 0 to max height of node).

-* `dojo.fx.wipeOut <dojo/fx/wipeOut>`_ -  Wipe out a node (Max height to 0).
+* :ref:`dojo.fx.wipeOut <dojo/fx/wipeOut>` -  Wipe out a node (Max height to 0).

-* `dojo.fx.slideTo <dojo/fx/slideTo>`_ -  To slide a node from current position to ABS position x,y.
+* :ref:`dojo.fx.slideTo <dojo/fx/slideTo>` -  To slide a node from current position to ABS position x,y.

-* `dojo.fx.Toggler <dojo/fx/Toggler>`_ -  A helper class to wrap to simplify assigning two animations to a node, one for the 'show' animation and one for a 'hide' animation.
+* :ref:`dojo.fx.Toggler <dojo/fx/Toggler>` -  A helper class to wrap to simplify assigning two animations to a node, one for the 'show' animation and one for a 'hide' animation.
 For example, fading a node in for show and out for hide.

-* `dojo.fx.chain <dojo/fx/chain>`_ -  A helper function that can take two animation instances and combine them into a single animation instance where each of the input animations is run after the other in sequence.
+* :ref:`dojo.fx.chain <dojo/fx/chain>` -  A helper function that can take two animation instances and combine them into a single animation instance where each of the input animations is run after the other in sequence.

-* `dojo.fx.combine <dojo/fx/combine>`_ -  A helper function that can take two animation instances and combine them into a single animation instance where each of the input animations are run in parallel.
+* :ref:`dojo.fx.combine <dojo/fx/combine>` -  A helper function that can take two animation instances and combine them into a single animation instance where each of the input animations are run in parallel.

-Additionally, there is a collection of easing functions living in the  `dojo.fx.easing <dojo/fx/easing>`_ module.
+Additionally, there is a collection of easing functions living in the  :ref:`dojo.fx.easing <dojo/fx/easing>` module.

 ========
 See also
 ========

-* `dojo/_base/fx <dojo/_base/fx>`_
+* :ref:`dojo/_base/fx <dojo/_base/fx>`

   Basic animation functions in Dojo Base

-* `dojox.fx <dojox/fx>`_
+* :ref:`dojox.fx <dojox/fx>`

   More advanced animation functions in dojox.fx

-* `Animation Quickstart <quickstart/Animation>`_
+* :ref:`Animation Quickstart <quickstart/Animation>`

   The quickstart tutorial for doing animation effects.

-* `Semi-complex chaining and combining of effects <dojo/fx/chainCombineExamples>`_
+* :ref:`Semi-complex chaining and combining of effects <dojo/fx/chainCombineExamples>`